-Since climate change is attributed as one of the reasons for the increasing disaster trend (i.e., rising temperature increases the moisture the atmosphere can hold, resulting in more storms and heavy rains), this Databook also looks at the trend of climate-related disasters, particularly drought, storm, flood, and extreme temperature.
+Since climate change is attributed as one of the reasons for the increasing disaster trend (i.e., the rising temperature increases the moisture that the atmosphere can hold, resulting in more storms and heavy rains), this Databook looks at the trend of climate-related disasters, particularly drought, storm, flood, and extreme temperature.
 In 2023, global temperature reached exceptionally high, close to 1.50C limit.
 In particular, temperatures from June onwards made 2023 the warmest year on record, overtaking by a large margin 2016, the previous warmest year.
 Globally, climate-related disasters in 2023 recorded 322 events, which is higher than the annual average of the last 30 years (1993-2022) of 286/year.
 If we break it down by disaster type, it shows flood with 151 events, storm with 101 events, extreme temperatures with 18 events, and drought with 16 events.
 As recorded, the frequency of flood and storm occurrences consistently increase since 1993.
-Like the global trend, climate-related disasters in Asia are higher in 2023 with 121 events compared to the annual average of the last 30 years (1993 to 2022) with 111 events/year.
+Like the global trend, climate-related disasters in 2023 with 121 events compared to the annual average of the last 30 years (1993 to 2022) with 111 events/year.
 If we breakdown the climate-related disasters of 2023, it shows flood with 61 events, storm 41 events, extreme temperatures with 5 events, and droughts with 4 events.

 COVID-19 data (i.e., confirmed cases and deaths) provides useful information for governments and stakeholders to decide whether to sustain early warning, surveillance, and travel advisories.
-Since the cases and deaths remarkably declined in May 2023, many countries around the world had lifted all COVID-19 travel restrictions (e.g., proof of vaccination to enter the country).
+Since cases and deaths remarkably declined in May 2023, many countries around the world had lifted all COVID-19 travel restrictions (e.g., proof of vaccination to enter the country).
 Consequently, a number of countries had discontinued reporting the COVID-19 situations to the World Health Organization (WHO).
 Using such limited information, we noted that in 2023, a cumulative total of 773,940,523 confirmed cases and 7,015,982 deaths were reported.
-The data showed that the highest number of confirmed cases on a single day was reported on 19 December 2022 with 44.20 million cases, and this drastically declined in the beginning of 2023 until the end of the year.
-Likewise, the number of deaths had also significantly declined in 2023.
+The data showed that the highest number of confirmed cases on a single day was reported on 19 December 2022 with 44.20 million cases, and this drastically declined in 2023.
 The explanations for these can be largely attributed to the improvements in treatments, health measures, widespread vaccination, and natural immunity.
 As far as the ADRC member countries are concerned, the number of deaths from COVID-19 also significantly declined since the beginning of 2023 until the end of that year.

-2. Natural Disaster Data
+7.1 Natural Disaster Data

-In this section, we look at the trends (whether increasing or decreasing) of natural disaster data in terms of occurrence, death tolls, people affected, and economic losses.
+In this section, we look at trends (whether increasing or decreasing) of natural disaster data in terms of occurrence, death tolls, people affected, and economic losses.
 We compare the natural disaster data of 2023 with the annual average of the last 30-year (1993-2022) to examine the trends at the global level and in Asia.

-2.1 Global Disaster Data
+7.1.1 Global Disaster Data

-Based on the EM-DAT's records from 1900 to 2023, we can observe an increasing trend of disaster occurrence in the world with a noticeable leap that began in the 1960s (Figure 2.1).
+Based on the EM-DAT's records from 1900 to 2023, we can observe an increasing trend of disaster occurrences in the world with a noticeable leap that began in the 1960s (Figure 7.1).
 Between this period (1900-2023), the average number of disaster occurrence per year is 117.
-However, if we compare it with the last decade (2013-2022), the average number of disaster occurrence per year is 349.
+However, if we compare it with the last decade (2013-2022), the average number of disaster occurrence per year increases to 349.

-Figure 2.1 Global trend of natural disaster occurrence 1900-2023 (EM-DAT/CRED, 2024)
+Figure 7.1 Global trend of natural disaster occurrence 1900-2023 (EM-DAT/CRED, 2024)